Laxmannegi/RabbitMQ/README.md

 This implementation balances throughput with reliability, making it suitable for production workloads while maintaining message ordering and delivery guarantees.

 **Q17.
-What is the significance of the RabbitMQ heartbeat mechanism?** https://www.rabbitmq.com/docs/heartbeats
+What is the significance of the RabbitMQ heartbeat mechanism?**
+https://www.rabbitmq.com/docs/heartbeats

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Write a code snippet to publish messages in batches to a RabbitMQ queue using Ruby.

-Tips to prepare for RabbitMQ questions
+**Tips to prepare for RabbitMQ questions**
 Understand the Core Concepts: Familiarize yourself with RabbitMQ's architecture, including exchanges, queues, bindings, and the message flow from producer to consumer.

-Hands-On Practice: Write and execute code snippets for common tasks such as creating queues, publishing messages, and consuming messages using different programming languages.
+**Hands-On Practice:** Write and execute code snippets for common tasks such as creating queues, publishing messages, and consuming messages using different programming languages.

-Know the Different Exchange Types: Be able to explain and differentiate between direct, topic, fanout, and headers exchanges, and understand their use cases.
+**Know the Different Exchange Types:** Be able to explain and differentiate between direct, topic, fanout, and headers exchanges, and understand their use cases.

-Message Reliability and Durability: Understand how to ensure message durability and reliability through acknowledgments, persistent messages, and durable queues.
+**Message Reliability and Durability:** Understand how to ensure message durability and reliability through acknowledgments, persistent messages, and durable queues.

-Performance Monitoring: Learn how to monitor RabbitMQ performance and health using built-in tools and external monitoring solutions like Prometheus and Grafana.
+**Performance Monitoring:** Learn how to monitor RabbitMQ performance and health using built-in tools and external monitoring solutions like Prometheus and Grafana.

 Here’s a structured guide to prepare for RabbitMQ interview questions, combining key concepts with practical insights: